weavejester/progrock/README.md

 ## Installation

-Add the following dependency to your `project.clj`:
+Add the following dependency to your deps.edn file:

+    progrock/progrock {:mvn/version "0.1.2"}

+Or to your Leiningen project file:

     [progrock "0.1.2"]